rmetcalf9/EllucianEthosPythonClient/docs/QUICKSTART.md

 Most getResource calls will return a result class of BaseResourceWrapper however if the resource name and version is recognised by the library the object returned will be a class designed for that object and version.
-This class may provide spacial operations for that resource type.
+This class may provide special operations for that resource type.
 You can find the class that was returned with the following:

 ```
 print("Resource Type Object=", type(person).__name__)